mvroosmalen1970/ESPHome-Duepi/README.md

   Duroflame Rembrand

-Huge thanks go to pascal_bornat@hotmail.com and aceindy who found the strings to control the EVO board and interfaced it to Jeedom and home assitent intergation!
+Huge thanks goes to aceindy who found the solution for home assitent intergation, which I used to create this solution!

 [Buy Me A Coffee](https://buymeacoffee.com/mvroosmalen)! :coffee: